Q42/meteor-gce/README.md

 ## Option 1: using MUP
 This is a fast solution, but doesn't work on Windows yet :(.
 It uses Meteor UP (https://github.com/arunoda/meteor-up), has SSH Key authentication for GCE, and only works on Ubuntu images.

+Issues with this one: you can't attach a persistent disk so if it crashes you lose your data.
+You can fix this by using a hosted mongodb solution.

 1. Create a GCE VM instance via:
   - http://cloud.google.com/console:
     + create a new project or choose an existing one